The approach I take.

 The therapeutic modalities I use.

 Because each one of us is complicated and unique, to best meet the individual needs of each client, I integrate multiple, therapeutic modalities in my practice.
 That said, I find that I most frequently draw from Dialectical Behavior Therapy and Mindfulness in my work with individuals and Emotionally Focused Therapy and Structural Therapy in my work with couples and families.
 If you don’t have experience with therapy, these terms are just jargon.
 If helpful, I’ve penned a blog post that translates therapy speak in to plain English.
-If you’re curious about therapy and would like to learn more about how (and why) it works, don’t hesitate to schedule a free, 30 minute consultation with me at Code and Canvas.
+If you’re curious about therapy and would like to learn more about how (and why) it works, don’t hesitate to schedule a free, 30 minute consultation with me.